 And That’s Why We Are So Awesome.

-Why are you different from the other venues.
+Why are you different can you buy diclofenac in germany from the other venues.
 People who have been to your place before understand, so keep reminding them.
 In this type of post you can blend facts and emotion simultaneously to illustrate your point that your bar is different from the other bars… and ‘this’ is why.
 Remind them of the unique customer experience that you offer.
 ‘Longest running night in town’, ‘over 1000 people come here to celebrate weekly’, ‘Voted number one by you’ ‘Best sound system in the city’ – that kind of thing.